Are my IUD and cup a good match?

 In both cases, the IUD looks like a small plastic T.

 With a copper IUD, the device is wrapped in a copper wire.
-With a hormonal IUD, it contains a dose of hormones.
+With a hormonal IUS, the device contains a dose of hormones.
 That’s it.

-While copper blocks sperm, hormones affect the menstrual cycle.
-So, the two types of IUDs work in completely different ways.
-Still, they have the same goal: to prevent pregnancy.
+While copper blocks sperm, hormones act on the menstrual cycle.
+The two types of IUDs therefore work in completely different ways.
+However, they share the same goal: preventing pregnancy.

 How is an IUD inserted?

 The IUD is inserted and placed in the uterine cavity.
-The procedure is very quick—less than fifteen minutes.
-It’s often recommended to take a painkiller beforehand.
-The process should not be painful.
-The woman may feel a slight, uncomfortable pinch and, most importantly, should feel reassured and guided throughout the insertion by the healthcare professional.
+The procedure is very quick, less than 15 minutes.
+It may be recommended to take a painkiller beforehand.
+The procedure should not be painful.
+The woman may feel a slight, uncomfortable pinch and should, above all, feel reassured and guided throughout insertion by the healthcare professional.

-IUDs must be inserted by a healthcare professional trained in the procedure, such as a general practitioner, gynecologist, or midwife.
-The IUD is effective as soon as it’s in place.
-Copper IUDs can also be used for emergency contraception.
-Once inserted, an IUD can last for several years (between 2 and 10 years depending on the type).
-It can also be removed at any time if the patient wishes.
+A copper IUD can also be used as emergency contraception.
+Once in place, it can stay for several years (between 2 and 10 years depending on the model).
+It can be removed at any time, whenever the patient wishes.

-Spotlight on the copper IUD (also called an IUC)
+Spotlight on the copper IUD (also called IUD)

-The copper in the IUD traps sperm.
-It contains no hormones, which is a major advantage for women who can’t tolerate them.
-It’s considered one of the best non-hormonal contraceptives.
+The copper in the IUD helps trap the sperm.
+It doesn’t contain hormones, which is a major advantage for women who don’t tolerate them well.
+It’s considered one of the best hormone‑free contraceptive methods.

-However, the copper IUD can affect the length and intensity of your periods.
-Especially during the first cycles after insertion, periods can be very heavy, even hemorrhagic.
-They can also last longer, 7 to 10 days.
-For other women, the IUD is well tolerated and they notice little change.
+On the other hand, a copper IUD can affect the length and intensity of your period.
+Especially during the first cycles after insertion, your periods can be very heavy, even hemorrhagic.
+Their duration is also longer, around 7 to 10 days.
+For other women, the IUD is very well tolerated and they notice very few changes.

-A closer look at the hormonal IUD (also called SIU)
+Focus on the hormonal IUD (also called LNG-IUS)

 Unlike the copper IUD, the hormonal IUD contains a synthetic progestin hormone.
-This hormone thickens the cervical mucus (a glycoprotein secretion at the cervix), which blocks sperm from passing through.
+It increases the thickness of the cervical mucus (a glycoprotein secretion located at the cervix) and thus prevents sperm from passing through.

-If the copper IUD increases period flow, the hormonal IUD, on the other hand, decreases flow or may even stop periods altogether in the long term.
+If the copper IUD increases the volume of your period, the hormonal IUD, on the other hand, reduces menstrual flow and can even stop it altogether in the long term.

-The IUD can be removed in just a few seconds by a healthcare professional.
-The doctor, gynecologist, or midwife gently pulls on the strings to extract it.
-The pain is usually less than what is felt during IUD insertion.
+An IUD can be removed in just a few seconds by a healthcare professional.
+The doctor, gynecologist or midwife gently pulls on the strings to extract it.
+The pain is generally milder than what is felt during insertion.

-A quick reminder: Not everyone can tolerate an IUD.
-It can be naturally expelled by your body, either because your system doesn't accept it, it was placed too low, the shape of your uterus isn't suitable, or simply due to uterine contractions.
-In general, this expulsion often occurs within the first three months after insertion.
+A quick reminder: you need to be aware that not everyone can tolerate an IUD.
+It can be naturally expelled by your body, either because your system doesn’t accept it, because it was placed too low, because the shape of your uterus isn’t suitable, or simply due to uterine contractions.
+In general, this expulsion often occurs within the first 3 months after insertion.

 Using an IUD and a menstrual cup

-Are menstrual cups and IUDs compatible?
+Are the menstrual cup and IUD compatible?
 What are the exact risks?
-What recommendations should be followed?
+What recommendations should you follow?

-There are no contraindications as of now for wearing a menstrual cup with an IUD.
-However, at Louloucup, we always recommend getting approval from your doctor, midwife, or gynecologist before using one.
+To date, there are no contraindications to using a menstrual cup when you have an IUD.
+However, at Louloucup, we strongly recommend getting approval from your doctor, midwife, or gynecologist before using one.

-However, be aware of the risk of shifting
+Be careful, however, of the risk of displacement

-While the so-called "suction effect" (which is a myth) has no impact on an IUD, a recent medical review highlighted the risk of IUD displacement if the cup is removed too abruptly.
-This is the main risk: the possibility of the IUD moving.
+If the famous suction effect (which is a myth) has no impact on the IUD, a recent medical and scientific review has raised concerns about the risk of IUD displacement if the cup is removed too abruptly.
+This is in fact the main risk: the risk of IUD displacement.

-Precautions to take before using a cup with an IUD
+Precautions to take before using a menstrual cup with an IUD

-Avant the first use of your LoulouCup with an IUD, a few precautions can be taken to ensure the best possible experience:
+Abefore your first time using your LoulouCup with an IUD, a few precautions can be taken to have the best experience:

-- Adjust the length of your IUD threads.
-Ask the person who inserted your IUD to cut the threads short enough to avoid them getting caught between the vaginal wall and the rim of the cup.
+- Adjust the length of the IUD strings.
+Ask the healthcare professional who fitted your IUD to cut the strings short enough to avoid them getting caught between the vaginal wall and the rim of the cup.

-- Wait three months after getting an IUD before using a menstrual cup.
-This period is when the IUD may naturally be expelled.
+- Wait 3 months after having an IUD fitted before using a menstrual cup.
+This time frame corresponds to the period during which the IUD can be expelled naturally.

-- Ask a gynecologist about the length of your cervix to know when to stop inserting your menstrual cup.
+- Ask a gynecologist about the length of your cervix to determine where you should stop when positioning your menstrual cup.

-Your cup is full and you want to remove, empty, and rinse it?
-No sudden or forceful movements—otherwise you risk dislodging your IUD!
+Your cup is full and you want to remove it, empty it and rinse it?
+Avoid any sudden or forceful movements, as you risk *dislodging your IUD*!

-- Take the time to position yourself properly and wash your hands.
+- Take the time to get into a comfortable position and wash your hands thoroughly.

-- With your fingertips, touch the stem, then gently slide your index finger between the vaginal wall and the cup to break the seal.
+- With your fingertips, feel for the stem, then gently slide your index finger between the vaginal wall and the cup to break the seal.

-- You can then gently remove your cup by pulling on the stem or pinching the base.
+- You can then gently remove your cup by pulling on the stem or pinching the base of the cup.

-- Once removed, empty your cup and wash it thoroughly.
+- Once removed, empty your cup and wash it carefully.
 You can then put it back in place.

 To learn more...